CFGIndia20/team-6/README.md

 of the complaint, then they choose the location and write a brief description.
 They might upload an optional picture.
 Roughly 85% of all complaints have pictures.

 ## Our Approach
-So how do we make an aldready simple process easier, By pre-filling the form for users.
+So how do we make an already simple process easier, By pre-filling the form for users.
 We have used a few different approaches described below

 ### Features